hongyusu/hongyusu.github.io/_posts/2015-11-09-junction-hackathon-2015.md

 # Junction Hackathon 2015

-As a team of four, we join the Junction Hackathon 2015 in Helsinki.
+As a team of four with [Xiao](https://github.com/xiaohan2012), [Li](https://github.com/czli), and [Shen](https://github.com/icdishb), we join the [Junction Hackathon 2015](http://hackjunction.com), Helsinki.

 # Xplanner

+The product prototype we delivered is a automatic trip planner which find you flight ticket, hotel, attractions, restaurants and oragnize your whole journey.

 ## Motivations